-Each dialogue runs a shell and controls it using /proc.
+Each dialogue runs a shell and controls it using /proc and ptrace.
 This is not to get control of the shell, but so that the debugger is notified of the shell's children, which are the processes to be debugged.
 The shell runs at a pseudo-terminal controlled by the debugger, so that the debugger can capture the program I/O.

-Watchpoints are implemented by setting the hardware dabr.
+Watchpoints are implemented by setting the hardware dabr on PowerPC, and the DRn registers on Intel IA-32.
 Other eventpoints are implemented by replacing the instruction at the target address by a branch to a patch area.
 The patch area contains instructions to implement the particular eventpoint, emulate the replaced instruction, and return to the target address.

 Space for a patch area is acquired by using mmap or by creating a shared memory region in the process's address space.
 The debugger usually creates one data patch area, one text patch area, and one or two eventpoint patch areas.
 The user can adjust the sizes of the patch areas.
-See "set-patch-area-size" on page 7-50.
+See "set-patch-area-size" on page 7-53.
 Each region is only created in the process if necessary.

-Eventpoint patch areas must be within 225 bytes of the eventpoint target address.
+On PowerPC, eventpoint patch areas must be within 225 bytes of the eventpoint target address.
 Due to the small amount of memory covered, a complex method is used to determine where the eventpoint patch areas are placed, in order to cover as much of the code space as possible without overlapping the user code.
 The statically-linked portion of the program usually begins at 0x10000000, so an eventpoint patch area is placed at (0x12000000-(eventpoint patch area size)), if possible.
 If that address space is already occupied, NightView attempts to place the region somewhere within the range 0x10000000 - 0x12000000.

-For the dynamically-linked portion of the program, eventpoint patch areas may be placed at (0xb0000000-(eventpoint patch area size)) and at (0xb4000000-(2(eventpoint patch area size))).
+On PowerPC, for the dynamically-linked portion of the program, eventpoint patch areas may be placed at (0xb0000000-(eventpoint patch area size)) and at (0xb4000000-(2(eventpoint patch area size))).
 Other eventpoint patch areas may be created for some programs.
-The data patch area is placed somewhere in the range 0xa0000000 to 0xb0000000, if space is available; otherwise it is placed anywhere NightView can find room.
+The data patch area is placed somewhere in the range 0xa0000000 to 0xb00000000, if space is available; otherwise it is placed anywhere NightView can find room.
 The text patch area is placed in a manner similar to the data patch area.